open-energy-transition/Oh-my-Grid/docs/starter-kit.md

 4\.
 Mapping beyond your experience is something you should avoid.
 Mapping is an iterative process and you should not expect to be able to finish all the details you are mapping.
 If you cannot map with a high degree of certainty, leave it to local mappers, better satellite imagery or experienced grid mappers.

-## Mapping Regulations
-**⚠️ Before you start mapping, please find out about the mapping restrictions in the respective country.
-In some countries, the mapping of transmission lines is not permitted.
-Get in touch with local users by finding out about [local projects](https://wiki.openstreetmap.org/wiki/Power_networks). ⚠️**